seahawk1986/kivy-osd2web/README.md

-sudo apt-get build-dep kivy cython virtualenv ~/kivy # choose the directory wisely, you cannot move it without breaking the virtualenv source ~/kivy/bin/activate # this is needed in every new shell session to use the python libraries from the virtualenv pip install --upgrade pip setup-tools pip install --upgrade cython pip install --upgrade git+https://github.com/kivy/kivy.git@master pip install --upgrade twisted autobahn # this may take a while to complete
+sudo apt-get build-dep kivy cython virtualenv ~/kivy # choose the directory wisely, you cannot move it without breaking the virtualenv source ~/kivy/bin/activate # this is needed in every new shell session to use the python libraries from the virtualenv pip install --upgrade pip setuptools pip install --upgrade cython pip install --upgrade git+https://github.com/kivy/kivy.git@master pip install --upgrade twisted autobahn # this may take a while to complete